If you have lost your job or are working reduced hours you may be able to claim:

 You may also be able to apply for New Style ESA if you’re not entitled to Statutory Sick Pay and one of the following applies:

 - you or your child might have coronavirus or you’re recovering from it

-- you or your child are self-isolating because you came into contact with someone who might have coronavirus
+- you or your child are required to self-isolate because you came into contact with someone who might have coronavirus

 Read more about eligibility for New Style ESA